 Edtech companies are very careful in presenting learning analytics as a beneficial tool for teachers that will help “regain (in the future) a role of a more Socratic nature: guidance through knowledge.”

-According to Knewton (the company with a K!) the future of our classroom will be more about Plato than Asimov… But are we so sure of this new distribution of roles?
+According to Knewton (the company with a K!) the future of our classrooms will be more about Plato than Asimov… But are we so sure of this new distribution of roles?

 The movie HER centered on a man who started dating an artificially intelligent computer operating system (OS) with a female voice and personality.
 What about a mentor-robot counselling the students in the classroom?
 Maybe this is not such a remote possibility.